 How does your reservation list work?

-We usually accept 3 male/female reservations for a litter.
+We usually accept 3 male and 3 female reservations for a litter.
 When we have met our reservations, we begin a waiting list.
 After the litter is born and reservations have been filled, we contact those on the waiting list for that specific litter.

 In the case of there not being a puppy for you, we can refund the deposit or you have the option of putting your name on the list for a different litter.
 However, we do have to work around reservations that we have for our other litters.

-Note: As breeders, we reserve the right to keep back a first pick puppy from any litter.
+Note: As breeders, we reserve the right to keep back a first pick puppy from any litter or to refuse the sale of a puppy.

 How much do your puppies cost?